github/.github/profile/README.md

 We contribute to the tools 🔧 we rely on to build and run GitHub, while also maintaining 🧙‍♂️ our own open source projects like:

-- [GitHub CLI](https://github.com/cli/cli) - A command line tool for GitHub.
+- [GitHub CLI](https://github.com/cli/cli) - A command line tool for GitHub
-- [Git Large File Storage](https://github.com/git-lfs/git-lfs) - A git extension for versioning large files.
+- [Git Large File Storage](https://github.com/git-lfs/git-lfs) - A git extension for versioning large files
-- [Primer](https://github.com/primer/css) - The GitHub design system.
+- [Primer](https://github.com/primer/css) - The GitHub design system

 ### 👓 Appendix